 Method D: Obliterate Your Forearms With Exercises

-Q: Is there a difference between grip and wrist training?
+Is there a difference between grip and wrist training?

 Yes.
 For example, wrist curls and wrist rollers don’t develop your grip as much as dedicated finger training.
 The opposite is also true to a certain extent.
 Of course, you can’t completely isolate one from the other.

 There are no special routines.
 The best way is to construct one yourself.
 If you are going to train your grip and/or forearms, it’s logical to do it at the end of your workouts as a finisher.

 In general, you need only 2-3 exercises – one for the wrist extensors, one for the flexors and one for your grip.

-I am fan of wrist rollers that don’t require you to actually hold the device in front of you.
+I am a fan of wrist rollers that don’t require you to hold the device in front of you.
 You just grab the handle and roll.
 Wrist rollers will give you a sick pump if you care about that anyway.
 Before or after wrist rolling, you can do a grip exercise to work on your finger strength directly.

-The most important thing is to add weight overtime.
+The most important thing is to add weight over time.
 You don’t have to follow a super specific cycle and max out on wrist curls or wrist rollers, but progression is always required.

-Q: Why are the forearms so stubborn?
+Why are the forearms so stubborn?

 All muscles are stubborn.
 Most naturals never experience otherworldly hypertrophy, to be honest.
 When it comes to forearms and calves it gets even worse.